apparebit/js-junction/packages/typical/README.md

     objects, may have additional properties beyond those specified for the record type.
 The default is not to allow extra properties.
-  + `validateAndCopy` determines whether to recursively copy the values of compound types, i.e., lists, tuples, and records.
+  + `validateAndCopy` determines whether to recursively copy the values of compound types, i.e., arrays, tuples, and records.
 The default is to validate values only.
-  + `recognizeAsList` determines what values are recognized as valid list values.
+  + `recognizeAsArray` determines what values are recognized as valid array values.
 There are three options, described next under Constants.

-If both `ignoreExtraProps` and `validateAndCopy` are enabled, then the copy returned from a _typical_ record type does _not_ include extra properties, even if they are present in the original object.
+If both `ignoreExtraProps` and `validateAndCopy` are enabled, then the copy returned from a _typical_ record type does _not_ include extra properties, even if they are present in the object passed into the function representing a record type.

-### Constants
+### 2. Useful Constants

-Typical's API object includes three constants to be used with the `recognizeAsList` option.
+Typical's API object includes three constants to be used with the `recognizeAsArray` option.

-  + `LIST_ONLY` indicates to only accept an array value as a list.
+  + `ARRAY_ONLY` indicates to only accept an array value as an array type.
 This is the default.
-  + `ELEMENT_OR_LIST` indicates to also accept a value that matches the list's element type.
-In that case, the value is automatically coerced to a well-formed list by creating a new array with the value as its only element.
+  + `ELEMENT_OR_ARRAY` indicates to also accept a value that matches the array type's element type.
+In that case, the value is automatically coerced to a well-formed array by creating a new array with the value as its only element.
-  + `NONE_ELEMENT_OR_LIST` indicates to also accept `undefined` or `null` as a list.
-Iin that case, the value is automatically coerced to a well-formed list by creating a new empty array.
+  + `NONE_ELEMENT_OR_ARRAY` indicates to also accept `undefined` or `null` as an array.
+In that case, the value is automatically coerced to a well-formed array by creating a new empty array.

-This description of typing checks is _not_ exhaustive.
-Notably, to match a list type, every element of a non-empty array must also match the list's element type.
+This description of type checks is _not_ exhaustive.
+Notably, to match an array type, every element of a non-empty array value must also match the array type's element type.

-### Built-In Types
+### 3. Built-In Types

-Conveniently, this package pre-defines a number of generally useful _typical_
+Conveniently, this package pre-defines a number of generally useful _typical_ types.
+Their names are nouns by this package's convention (not imperative verbs) and, where possible, are the same as those of corresponding TypeScript types, with the first letter capitalized.
-types:

   + `typical.Any` is the type representing the universe of all possible values, i.e., _top_.